hassio-addons/addon-appdaemon/README.md

 ## About

-AppDaemon is a loosely coupled, multithreaded, sandboxed python execution environment for writing automation apps for Home Assistant home automation software.
+[AppDaemon][appdaemon] is a loosely coupled, multithreaded, sandboxed Python execution environment for writing automation apps for Home Assistant home automation software.
 It also provides a configurable dashboard (HADashboard) suitable for wall mounted tablets.

 [:books: Read the full add-on documentation][docs]